 - Recruit.
 Like any MLM company, you need to recruit new members to make more money.
 If they have the money, they probably do not need the product you are selling.
 Unlike other MLM companies, investment is extremely high.

 - Coaches’ cut.
 If you need help from one of the people called coaches in closing a sale, you lose 20% of your commission.
 You can go from 60% to 40% to ask for a little help to make some money.

 - Coaches are not real.
-They are trained to get you to invest more money and buy the higher-priced products.
+They are trained to get you to invest more money and buy higher-priced products.

 - No guarantees.
 That is right.
-If you pay for the high ticket items, the only people making any money are Mr. Force and a few close associates.
+If you pay for the high-ticket items, the only people making any money are Mr. Force and a few close associates.
 You probably won’t see the promised revenue at any time.

 Is Digital Altitude Legitimate?

-Some people may call it a legit company, and those people may be the ones that are actually making more than they invested.
+Some people may call it a legit company, and those people may be the ones that are making more than they invested.
 Also, Mr. Force will call it a legit company as he is offering you training materials for the money you are spending.

-They are beyond overpriced and reaching what is usually called ‘the nerve.’
+They are beyond overpriced and reach what is usually called ‘the nerve.’
 Mr. Force has the gall and a lot of nerve to seriously price these products where he has and still keeps a straight face.

-The best advice we can give is to stay away from this particular company.
+The best advice we can give is to stay away from this company.
 Even if it wins its FTC lawsuit, it still is nothing more than a sham business making money off people easily blinded by the hype.